 To have zero waste, we must never dispose of anything in the landfill or send anything to high destruction temperatures.

-Some people usually expect that "zero waste" means not producing waste.
+Some people expect "zero waste" to mean not producing waste.
 Others are discouraged from adopting a zero-waste lifestyle because they think it seems nearly impossible.

-But come to think of it.
-Estimates from EPA say that Americans produce 4.4 pounds of trash per day.
-That is a whopping 1606 pounds per year!
+But consider this: The EPA estimates that Americans produce 4.4 pounds of trash daily, or 1606 pounds per year!

 It's time to examine and cut down our trash generation closely.
-You can start it in your own home.
+You can start it at home.

 Start it off with these 5 R's of zero waste living.
 Understanding these rules in practice is different from simply reading them.